DanielPNewman/DanielPNewman.github.io/_posts/2016-01-07-Is-open-science-the-way-forward.md

 But here I just wanted to comment on one of these barriers which seems to be at the forefront of early career researchers’ minds- people have pointed out to me that currently the pressures and incentives set up in academic science, particularly for early career researchers, do not always encourage or reward the extra time taken to learn and implement open science practices.
 One main point of concern that I’ve heard is a potential loss in the number of papers you can produce given the extra time taken to learn/implement open science practices, since criteria for awards, post-doc positions, promotions, etc. are often heavily weighted on the of number of publications, and not necessarily on how ‘open’ the science is.

 **Is this a valid concern?** I cannot comment on changes (or lack of changes) in the weighting of open science practices as a criteria for awards, post-doc positions, promotions, etc. across research institutes.
-Though Felix Schonbrodt has an excellent piece about changing hiring practices towards research transparency [here] [19]
+Though Felix Schonbrodt has an excellent piece about changing hiring practices towards research transparency [here] [19].
 I can however comment on the perceived potential loss in the number of papers you can produce given the extra time taken to learn/implement open science practices:

 **It definitely doesn’t take much extra time!
 HURRAY!** It can feel like a burden at first, but there are many online tools to help with open science
-(e.g. the [OFS] [13], or see this excellent post, [Full Stack Science a guide to open science infrastructure] [20],about using GitHub, Docker Hub, FigShare,Travis CI and Zenodo), and once you get started it’s faster, easier and more enjoyable than you may imagine.
+(e.g. the [OFS] [13], or see this excellent post, [Full Stack Science a guide to open science infrastructure] [20], about using GitHub, Docker Hub, FigShare,Travis CI and Zenodo), and once you get started it’s faster, easier and more enjoyable than you may imagine.
 It took me 4 weeks part-time (20 hours per week, so a total of 80 hours) back at the end of 2014/start of 2015 to learn how to use
 [R markdown] [10] and [github] [11] properly to share analysis and paradigm code.
 I took my time to learn it thoroughly, and this was coming from a point of complete ignorance about
 [R markdown] [10] and [github] [11].
 There are many free online options to help learn such skills, for example I learned free via these two courses [The Data Scientist’s Toolbox] [14] and [Reproducible Research] [15] .